biswajitpanda30/Image-Editor/README.md

 # Image-Editor
-PicFix is a small light weight image editor application coded in JAVA.
+PicFix is a light weight image editor application coded in JAVA.